Volcano Venture- Hold a rock younger than you!

 Head back to Hilo and explore Kaumana Lava Tubes (Note: There are stairs (with railings) at Kaumana Caves and an inclined path over rocky and uneven terrain to enter the lava tubes.
 Although we take it slow and easy, should a guest decide to remain at the top -where you can still see the lovely entrance to the tubes, there is a very pleasant sitting area to wait while being serenaded by the local birds.
 Close-toed shoes are required for deeper exploration of the caves.)

-We then drive the short distance to visit Rainbow Falls and Boiling Pots.
+We then drive the short distance to visit iconic Rainbow Falls.

 We end our day sharing aloha at the lovely Queen Lili'uokalani Park.

 Return to your pick-up site.